bhnord/activities/README.md

 Tango by Moonlight is one of Boston’s oldest public dance events.
 <a href="https://www.rosekennedygreenway.org/events/tango-by-moonlight-8/" target="_blank">info link</a>

-### 2025 Charles River Jazz Festival
+### Boston Women’s Market at Assembly Row

-**07/12 12:00PM - 07/12 09:00PM @ Herter Park Amphitheater**
+**07/12 11:00AM - 07/12 04:00PM @ Assembly Row**
-2025 Charles River Jazz FestivalThe Charles River Jazz Festival (CRJF) presented by the Boston Jazz Foundation is back for its 5th Annual entertainment extravaganza on Saturday, July 12, 2025, at Herter Park Amphitheater (1175 Soldiers Field Rd) from 12:00 pm – 9:00 pm.
+Lazy summer weekends call for outdoor markets, delicious eats, and one-of-a-kind finds.
-<a href="https://www.eventbrite.com/e/2025-charles-river-jazz-festival-tickets-1244007583169" target="_blank">info link</a>
+<a href="https://www.bostonwomensmarket.com/events-calendar/boston-womens-market-at-assembly-row-july-market" target="_blank">info link</a>

 ### Grounded in Grace: A Morning of Yoga & Stories from the Past